Statuses in Latin with translation. Quotes in Latin with translation

 Contumeliam nec ingenuus fert, nec fortis facit.

-“An honest person does not tolerate insult, but a courageous person does not inflict it.”
+“An honest man does not tolerate insult, and a courageous man does not inflict it.”

 Repetitio est mater studiorum.